Jeff Bleich: U.S. Ambassador to Australia

 The Senate confirmed Bleich to be United States Ambassador to Australia in a voice vote on November 10, 2009.
 His diplomatic credentials were accepted by the Governor-General of Australia, Quentin Bryce, on November 24, 2009.
 Bleich's term in Australia was marked by the U.S. "rebalance" to the Asia-Pacific, with Australia being the focal point for that shift.

 Bleich joined President Obama at the announcement of the rebalance at a special sitting of Parliament in Canberra before traveling with Obama to Darwin, Northern Territory.
 Other key achievements included overseeing record growth in trade between the U.S. and Australia, bringing the Defense Trade Cooperation Treaty into force, establishing new alliance agreements for satellites and cyber, executing a new space cooperation agreement that supported the Mars Curiosity rover landing, leading joint U.S.-Australia efforts in Afghanistan's Oruzgan province, and promoting regional efforts to reduce domestic violence.

 For his service, Bleich received numerous awards, including the highest civilian honors awarded by the U.S. Secretary of the Navy and Director of National Intelligence.
 In 2013, he received the State Department's highest award for a non-career ambassador, the Sue M. Cobb Prize for Exemplary Diplomatic Service.
 Former Prime Minister Paul Keating called Bleich "the best U.S. Ambassador ever sent to Australia" at the John Curtin Lecture in Perth.
-The Australian called Bleich "Obama’s Superman."
+The Australian newspaper called Bleich "Obama's Superman."

-Other Involvement in Politics
+Other involvement in politics

 During the Clinton administration, Bleich served as director of the White House Council on Youth Violence, formed during the aftermath of the Columbine High School massacre.

 Bleich met Barack Obama almost 20 years before Bleich was nominated to become U.S. Ambassador to Australia, when Bleich tried to recruit Obama to become a law clerk to Abner Mikva.
 The two later became friends.
 Bleich was in attendance during Obama's keynote address at the 2004 Democratic National Convention and shared breakfast with him two days later.

 During Obama's 2008 presidential campaign, Bleich was a founding member and co-chair of Obama's national finance committee, co-chair of Obama's higher education advisory board, and California co-chair.
 He donated to Hillary Clinton and raised funds for her to retire her campaign's debt after the Democratic primary.

 Bleich joined the White House team in March 2009, serving as Special Counsel to the President until his nomination as Ambassador.

 Bleich served on the Asia Policy and Cybersecurity Policy teams for Secretary Hillary Clinton, and was a member of National Security Leaders for Biden in 2020 Presidential Campaign. and his National Finance Committee.

 On May 30, 2017, Bleich formally launched his campaign to become the 50th lieutenant governor of the U.S. state of California.
-He lost in the Democratic primary to Eleni Kounalakis who went on to be elected lieutenant governor on November 6, 2018.
+He lost in the Democratic primary to Eleni Kounalakis, who went on to be elected lieutenant governor on November 6, 2018.